 International Day of Halakhic Study 2018

-The CJLS is launching an exciting new program, the International Day of Halakhic Study, a movement-wide day on which Conservative/Masorti congregations, communities, and schools will come together to study a specific teshuvah of the CJLS.
-During the Jewish year of 5778 (2017-2018), the recommended day for the International Day of Halakhic Study is Sunday May 6, 2018 / 21 Iyyar 5778.
+The CJLS International Day of Halakhic Study is a movement-wide day on which Conservative/Masorti congregations, communities, and schools will come together to study a specific teshuvah of the CJLS.

-The teshuvah selected by a survey of RA members is "Halakhic Perspectives on Genetically Modified Organisms," by Rabbi Daniel Nevins.
-Our focus this year will be on the rapidly developing realm of genetic engineering.
+The teshuvah selected by a survey of RA members in 5778/2028 was "Halakhic Perspectives on Genetically Modified Organisms," by Rabbi Daniel Nevins.
+Our focus that year was on the rapidly-developing realm of genetic engineering.
 What do halakhic norms and values teach about the remaking of life?

 Program Video: